Killol14/Yoga_shop/README.md

 This is my very First E-Commerce Website.
-HEAVENLY Yoga Shop is about the Youg and Meditation Products Online Store.
-Where people can buy Yoga and Meditations Products.
+HEAVENLY Yoga Shop is about the Yoga and Meditation Products Online Store.
+Where people can buy Yoga and Meditation Products.
+The focus is mainly on yoga and meditation, hhowever I have added products for other exercises as well as Yoga.

 ## Live Project